Kiffhost/exalted-scripture-understanding/Charms/Solar/Medicine/Benison of Celestial Healing.md

 Prerequisite Charms:
   - "[[Master Chirurgeon Meditation]]"
 ---
-Once per scene, the Solar may use one Simple-type Medicine Charm without paying motes or Willpower.
+Once per scene, the Solar may use one Simple-type [[Medicine]] Charm without paying motes or [[Willpower]].
 This Charm can be reset by saving a dying character (one whose Incapacitated health level has been checked off) through medical care.